ARTbio/Run-Galaxy/docs/Docker_GalaxyKickStart.md

 - start an interactive session as root using the command `sudo -i`
 - download the script `install_docker.sh` using the command `wget https://raw.githubusercontent.com/ARTbio/Run-Galaxy/master/deployment_scripts/install_docker.sh`
 - run the script using the command `sh install_docker.sh`
+- Connect to your ansible-deployed "GalaxyKickStart" instance:

+    Just click on the url displayed in your Google Cloud Engine Console.

 #### The install_docker.sh script explained

 NB: in the following code, numbers in line heads should be removed to run the script.